sprintui/SprintUi-Framework/README.md

 ### File Naming

 For single pages, you can follow the convention of `pageName.suip`.
-However, for nested folders, it's not recommended to name your pages with a folder prefix, like `folderName[!pageName].suip`.
+However, for nested folders, name your pages with a folder prefix, like `folderName[!pageName].suip`.
 For instance:

 ```
 /pages